FollowCoin/followcoin-contract/audit.md

 # FollowCoin contracts audit report 01-05.02.2018
-  Purpose of this audit was to indicate the correctness of the contract’s operation, check the quality of the code and general help in further development.
+  The purpose of this audit was to indicate the correctness of the contract’s operation, check the quality of the code and general help in further development.
+We propose following changes and improvements that would drastically increase further progress.

 ## Table of contents
 * [Github Repository](#github-repository)